UPDATED: Power restored to MidAmerican customers after outage Wednesday

-SIOUX CITY -- Power has been restored to most of the 1,400-plus MidAmerican Energy customers who were impacted by a power outage Wednesday.
+SIOUX CITY -- More than 1,400 MidAmerican Energy customers in Sioux City lost power during a mid-morning outage Wednesday.

-As of 12:50 p.m., all but eight customers had their power turned back on, MidAmerican spokeswoman Tina Hoffman said.
-A MidAmerican outage map later indicated that power had been restored to everyone.
+By 12:50 p.m.
+Wednesday, all but eight customers had their power turned back on, Hoffman said.
+Power was restored to the remaining customers shortly thereafter.

 The outage was caused by "animal contact" with a transformer at 905 Jackson St., Hoffman said.
-Crews made the necessary repairs in the early afternoon.
+Crews completed the necessary repairs in the early afternoon.

-UnityPoint Health - St. Luke's was one of the larger customers to be impacted by the outage.
+UnityPoint Health - St. Luke's was one of the larger Sioux City customers to lose power.
 The hospital had to resort to backup generators and ambulances were diverted.

-Later in the day, UnityPoint reported that the power had turned back on and everything was normal.
+In the early afternoon, UnityPoint reported that the power had turned back on and everything was normal.

 Traffic lights in the downtown were also impacted by the outage.